vswanlund/vswanlund.github.io/tag-mobile-sdks/0.9.8/android/validators.md

 # Model Validators

-These validators implement the ModelValidator interface which defines one method called `validate` method.
-This method returns  which returns a
-These are used to ensure that a model is valid by checking each of it properties using property validators(e.g. validating AddressDetails).
+These validators used to ensure that a model is valid by checking each of it properties using property validators(e.g. validating AddressDetails).
+These validators implement the `ModelValidator` interface which defines a `validate` method which returns a list of `ValidationFailure` objects that identify the properties that have errors.

+The following model validators are available:

+* AddressDetailsValidator

+This is used to validate the `AddressDetails` object is 			Uses the CountryAwareAddressDetailContext to obtain the country specific validators for the AddressDetail
+			validators:
+				CountryValidator
+				AliasValidator
+				PostcodeValidator (country specific)
+				AddressLineValidator (country specific) to validate state, city, line1 and line2 ) CountyValidator (country specific)
+				NameValidator (country specific) to validate firstName and lastName

+	Use <code>AddressDetailsValidator</code> to verify that all address details have been entered correctly.
+	This validator uses property validators to validate each property of <code>AddressDetails</code>:

+	* <code>AliasValidator</code> - to check the alias.
+	* <code>NameValidator</code> - to check the first name, last name and county.
+	* <code>UkPostcodeValidator</code> - to check the post code.
+	* <code>AddressLineValidator</code> - to check all remaining address lines for checking all address lines.

+* ProfileDetailsValidator - validates a ProfileDetails object.
+This class extends ModelValidator<ProfileDetails>.
+	Uses
+		nameValidator for firstname,lastname.
+		emailvalidator for email,
+		mobilenumbervalidator for mobile number
+		passcodevalidator for passcode

+* PaymentMethodDetailsValidator - validates a PaymentMethodDetails object.
+Class implements ModelValidator<PaymentMethodDetails>. uses
+				CreditCardCardHolderNameValidator for cardHolderName
+				CardNumberValidator for cardNumber
+				ExpiryDateValidator for expiryDate
+				IssueNumberValidator for issueNumber
+				ValidFromDateValidator for validFrom dateg

-# Model Validators
+# Property Validators

 These validators are used to ensure that a property is valid, often using multiple low level validators (e.g. validating address line1).